 Dogs living with us in our homes may get regular walks and play time but our busy modern lifestyles mean that we cannot always be there to provide mental stimulation.

 Sometimes, this can lead to unwanted behaviours – such as chewing, barking or digging or even obsessive tail chasing or licking – simply due to boredom.

-You can help to keep your dog busy and happy and here’s some of our favorite ideas.
+You can help to keep your dog busy and happy and here are some of our favourite ideas.

 - First, make sure he gets plenty of walks (all that exercise is good for you too don’t forget) - a tired dog is a happy dog.

 - Hide his food to make him work for it.
 Stuff food into toys, divide his meal into separate spots around the house, or even scatter dry food out in the garden.
 You can also buy high-tech feeding devices that release just a little food at a time.

 - Of course, there are lots of interactive puzzle-type toys on the market too that will help your dog use all his problem-solving skills to get to that treat.

 - Give him something to really get his teeth into – instead of your furniture – check out the options at your local pet store – from natural ram horns or antlers to strong nylon toys.

 - Make sure he has the opportunity to be social with other dogs, ideally off-leash at the dog park.

 - Best of all, spend time with your dog.
 Spend some quality time every day on teaching him a new trick, play tug-of-war or a simple game of fetch.
 Why not check out local classes – Agility, Flyball and more.